alexanderwalford-official/alexanderwalford-official/README.md

-- 👋 Hi, I’m @alexanderwalford-official
+- 👋 Hi, I’m Alexander Walford.
 - 👀 I’m interested in learning new programming languages and meeting new people.
 - 🌱 I’m currently learning MULTIPLE THINGS AT ONCE.
 - 💞️ I’m looking to collaborate on scientific research studies or commercial client requests.